-Non-recognition of rural fire-fighting assets
+Non-recognition of rural fire-fighting equipment

-The Council has not recognised rural fire-fighting equipment and buildings located on land that is controlled and recognised by Council within 'Infrastructure, property, plant and equipment' in the Statement of Financial Position at 30 June 2022.
+The Council has not recognised rural fire-fighting buildings or equipment as assets within 'Infrastructure, property, plant and equipment' in the Statement of Financial Position at 30 June 2023.
 In my opinion, these assets are controlled by the Council and should be recognised as assets in accordance with AASB 116 'Property, Plant and Equipment'.